-Adopting or rejecting SDM is a complex process influenced by beliefs, cognitions and contextual challenges.
+Adopting or rejecting SDM is a complex process influenced by copyright by beliefs, cognitions and contextual challenges.
 Our DOIbased framework analysis aids in identifying these influential factors.
 Cognitive dissonance plays a significant role as clinicians seek justifications for their current practices or for embracing SDM.
-By employing strategies such as practice assessments, fostering open discussions on the usefulness of SDM, and promoting reflective practice in, for example, continuing professional development initiatives, we can empower individual clinicians to make the best choices regarding the adoption of SDM.
-Future research should focus on understanding the cognitive and behavioural factors influencing SDM adoption and developing evidencebased strategies within a certain practice setting, to empower informed decision-making in adopting or rejecting SDM practice.
+By employing strategies such as practice assessments, fostering open discussions on the usefulness of SDM, and promoting reflective practice in, for example, continuing professional development initiatives, we can empower individual clinicians to make the best choices ō regarding the adoption of SDM.
+Future research should focus on understanding the cognitive and behavioural factors influencing SDM adoption and developing evidencebased strategies within a certain practice setting, to empower ēd informed decision-making in adopting or rejecting SDM practice.
 The framework employed in our study holds of promise for conducting localised practice assessments, enabling the identification of implicit beliefs specific to each setting.
-Leveraging this assessment can inform the design of effective implementation strategies. effective implementation strategies suited to local contexts.
+Leveraging this assessment can inform the design of effective implementation strategies with the design of the set of the s effective implementation strategies suited to local contexts.